The inexact power augmented Lagrangian method for constrained nonconvex optimization: Introduction

 \subsection{Background and motivation}

-Penalty methods address \eqref{eq:nonconvex_problem} by solving, for some penalty function $\phi : \bR^m \to \bR$, a sequence of problems of the form
+\paragraph{Penalty and augmented Lagrangian methods} Penalty methods address \eqref{eq:nonconvex_problem} by solving, for some penalty function $\phi : \bR^m \to \bR$, a sequence of problems of the form

 in which the penalty parameter $\beta > 0$ is gradually increased.
 A common penalty function is the squared Euclidean norm, i.e., $\phi(\cdot) = \frac{1}{2} \Vert \cdot \Vert^2$.
 However, it is well-known that quadratic penalty methods are empirically outperformed by ALMs.
+This last class of methods is based on the augmented Lagrangian (AL) function $L_\beta : \bR^n \times \bR^m \to \exR$, which, for a penalty parameter $\beta > 0$ and squared Euclidean norm $\phi$, reads